 What should a small business owner know about bookkeeping?

 Small business owners should know that bookkeeping can generate important insights to help them make crucial data-backed business decisions.
 They should also know that accurate bookkeeping data helps accountants produce their work.
+They should also remember that doing it themselves will only take them so far before they need to work with a professional outsourced bookkeeper.

 What is the most common bookkeeping mistake that small business owners make?